mattpolito/paratrooper/README.md

 end
 ```

-Or maybe you just want to run a rake task on your application
+Or maybe you just want to run a rake task on your application.
+Since this task may take a moment to complete it's probably a good idea to throw up a maintenance page.

 ```ruby
 # lib/tasks/deploy.rake